Ethos and outlook

-The following summarises some of the research and projects I’ve been associated with since the early 90s
+The following summarises some of the research and projects I’ve been associated with since the early 90s.
+Most of it is of historical interest only.

 There’s also an ad hoc list of current research projects